 Are Utilities Usually Included in La Linea Rents?

 It varies, and there is no single rule.
-Some landlords, especially those managing older flats or those who rent to Gibraltar workers on short-term arrangements, bundle electricity and water into the monthly rent.
-Others prefer you to set up your own accounts and pay bills directly.
+Some landlords, especially those managing older flats or those renting to Gibraltar workers on shorter arrangements, bundle electricity and water into the monthly rent.
+Others expect you to set up your own accounts and pay bills directly.

 When utilities are included, it usually means a fixed allowance is built into the price.
 If you go over that allowance (say, by running AC all summer), the landlord may add a supplement or raise the rent at renewal.
-Make sure you understand the terms.
+Make sure you understand the terms before you agree to anything.

 For short lets and furnished apartments aimed at Gibraltar workers, included utilities are more common.
-For long-term unfurnished rentals, expect to manage your own bills.
+For long-term unfurnished rentals governed by the LAU (Ley de Arrendamientos Urbanos), expect to manage your own accounts and bills.

 Total Monthly Utility Budget for a La Linea Flat